nickcorin/binance/README.md

 [![Go Doc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](http://godoc.org/github.com/nickcorin/binance)

 ## About the package
-This package provides an unoffiial client library to interface with Binance's REST API.
+This package provides an unofficial client library to interface with Binance's REST API.
 I am in no way affiliated with Binance.

 **This package is a work in progress, and not fully tested.
 Use at your own risk.**